Face Down (The Red Jumpsuit Apparatus song): Music video

 The music video parallels the song in its treatment of violence in a relationship.
 After arriving home, a young woman examines a bruise on her lower back, and begins to look for and examine items that she associates with her boyfriend (e.g. pictures, a card, letters).
 As she does so, objects around her start to suddenly move as if thrown or destroyed by the unseen hand of an abuser.
 The level of damage done escalates throughout the video, though the young woman does not react or acknowledge the growing violence around her.
 After a chair flies through the living room window, she takes the pictures and letters and throws them into a garbage can outside her house.
 This unfolding scene is intercut with shots of the band performing the song in the woman's living room.

-Legacy

-In 2021, Paris Fawcett of Louder ranked the album at number five on the list of "The 10 best songs from the 10 worst emo bands".
-She wrote: "Like many of the bands on this list, The Red Jumpsuit Apparatus struck it big on their debut album and spent the rest of their career trying to repeat those former glories. [...]
-Despite its subject content, the song is still raging fun to sing along to, and if you prefer your emo with a bit of scream, go check out the original version."